site24x7/terraform-provider-site24x7/docs/resources/user.md

   // (Required) Role assigned to the user for accessing Site24x7.
 Role will be updated only after the user accepts the invitation.
 Refer https://www.site24x7.com/help/api/#site24x7_user_constants user_role = 10

+  // (Optional) Role assigned to the user for accessing StatusIQ.
+Role will be updated only after the user accepts the invitation.
+Refer https://www.site24x7.com/help/api/#statusiq_user_constants statusiq_role = 21

+  // (Optional) Role assigned to the user for accessing CloudSpend.
+Role will be updated only after the user accepts the invitation.
+Refer https://www.site24x7.com/help/api/#cloudspend_user_constants cloudspend_role = 11

   // (Required) Medium through which you’d wish to receive the down alerts.
 Default value is 1.
 '1' denotes 'Email', '2' denotes 'SMS', '3' denotes 'Voice Call'. down_notification_medium = [